What to do in Boise on the weekends:

 We’re usually so lackadaisical on Hubby’s days off, but this past weekend has kind of lit a fire under us to get out more to see what our town has to offer.
 The Hubs and I are already scouting out next weekend’s hike and scouring local places to explore next!

-The BeliBea Nourish is currently my favorite nursing bra – it is super lightweight and breathable for the hot summer days and makes hands-free breastfeeding in the LILLEbaby super easy.
+The BeliBea Nourish nursing and pumping bra is currently my favorite nursing bra.
+It is super lightweight and breathable for the hot summer days and makes hands-free breastfeeding in the LILLEbaby super easy.
 The fabric is soft and comfortable enough for sleep, but also supportive enough for hiking and jaunts around town.
 The best part about it though?
 There is an awesomesauce dual-panel design so I can unclip both to nurse or just unclip the top one and use the interior panel to hold my pump in place so I can have my hands free and I don’t have to worry about dealing with a secondary ‘pumping bra’!

 I can’t stand the ‘hiking backpacks’ because they’re way too heavy and hurt my back, but this AllSeasons LILLEbaby is so comfortable.
 When it’s this hot out, I definitely prefer my All Seasons to the Original Complete.
 It’s more breathable so we don’t end up two sweaty messes, and I don’t miss the bigger pocket on the front because the Hubs will wear a small backpack for water and snacks.
 I typically wear H on my front for the first while that we’re out and about so he can nurse and then switch him over to my back for the last part so he can look around a little more and so my center of gravity isn’t in front of me while I’m walking down an incline!